 - Two letters of recommendation (completed online), one of which must be from a current supervisor or professor, accompanied by the University online recommendation forms.

 - Personal statement describing intent for studying in the program.

 Applications for all programs are accepted on a rolling basis.

 International applicants must also provide a certificate of finances (evidence of adequate financial resources in U.S. dollars) and must submit their transcripts for course-by-course evaluations, completed by an approved evaluator (found on our website) of all academic records.
-All international students whose native language is not English must demonstrate proficiency in the English language by taking either TOEFL or IELTS exams.
-A TOEFL composite score of 550 for the paper test, 213 for the computer-based, or 80 on the internet based test is strongly recommended for admission to the graduate school.
-Scores must be sent directly from the Educational Testing Service.
-An IELTS score of 6.5 or higher is strongly recommended for admission to the graduate school.
-Scores must be sent directly from the IELTS.org (Fairfield's ETS code is 3390).
-TOEFL and IELTS may be waived for those international students who have earned an undergraduate or graduate degree from a regionally accredited U.S. college or university.
+All international students whose native language is not English must demonstrate proficiency in the English language by taking either TOEFL, IELTS, or PTE Academic exams.
+A TOEFL composite score of 550 for the paper test, 213 for the computer-based, or 80 on the internet based test is strongly recommended for admission to the graduate school.1 Scores must be sent directly from the Educational Testing Service.
+An IELTS score of 6.5 or higher is strongly recommended for admission to the graduate school.2 Scores must be sent directly from IELTS.
+A PTE Academic score of 53 is recommended.
+Fairfield University's ETS code is 3390.
+TOEFL, IELTS, or PTE Academic testing may be waived for those international students who have earned an undergraduate or graduate degree from a regionally accredited U.S. college or university.
 International applications and supporting credentials must be submitted at least three months prior to the intended start date.

 Students with Disabilities